Harry1230321/foodmine-SL001/README.md

 3. Added Images to assests
 ## IN Angular 18 or later . assests are supposed to be in public . img can be called by their name directly
 4. Installed ngx bootstrap to show star rating.

+## Day (3) 2/18/2025

+1. Created Search bar fucntion for the home page.